Columbus Blue Jackets Logo

 Columbus, Ohio, U.S.

-The National Hockey League Commissioner Gary Bettman approved the bid, as he worked to keep interested in hockey alive in Ohio.
-But the city authorities did not want to allocate public money for sports facilities.
-It was decided to hold a referendum, which manifested that Columbus’s residents did not wish the publicly financed arena.
-Columbus’ hopes for the NHL’s bid dimmed.
-Suddenly, the insurance and financial service company Nationwide announced that it would pay for constructing the $150-million arena.
+The NHL Commissioner Gary Bettman approved the proposal, as he was keen to maintain interest in hockey in Ohio.
+But city authorities didn’t want to allocate public funds for sports facilities.
+It was decided to hold a referendum, which showed that Columbus residents did not want a state-funded arena.
+Columbus’s hopes for an NHL offer faded.
+Unexpectedly, the insurance and financial company Nationwide announced that it would pay for the construction of a $150 million arena.

 Columbus Blue Jackets Symbol

-The color scheme contains blue, red, and white, which are the colors of Ohio and USA flags.
-However, the team’s logo slightly let the fans down with its neon green stick.
-In general, it was not attractive.
-The initial logo had a red ribbon with stars unfurled in the shape of “CB” letters with a hockey stick cutting through the center to represent the “J.” An additional silver star crowned the stick represented Columbus’s status as the state capital.
-The logo much resembled the Christmas tree.
+The team’s color palette consists of blue, red, and white colors, which are the colors of the flags of Ohio and the USA.
+However, the team’s emblem let the fans down a bit with its neon-green stinger.
+Overall, it was not attractive.
+The original logo was a red ribbon with stars unfolded in the form of the letters “CB” with a stick cutting through the center to depict “J.” An additional silver star crowning the stick symbolized Columbus as the state capital.
+The logo resembled a Christmas tree very much.

-The alternate logo for the franchise was the wasp.
-Wasp?
+The franchise’s alternative logo was a wasp.
+A wasp?
 Why?
-It can seem a bit weird, but it is wordplay.
-Yellowjacket is the common name in North America for predatory social wasps.
-Inspired by this symmetry, the club had come up with a new insect unknown to nature – a wasp in a Yankee soldier jacket with a stick.
-Fortunately, the fans disliked this angry insect, which caused its “death” several years later.
+It might seem a bit strange, but it’s a play on words.
+Yellowjacket is the common name for predatory social wasps in North America.
+Inspired by this symmetry, the club invented a new insect unknown to nature – a wasp in a Yankee soldier’s jacket with a stick.
+Luckily, fans disliked this malevolent insect, which led to its “death” a few years later.

 Meaning and History